 Although there is no solid community space for trans people, Czech people are friendly and rarely confrontational, and trans individuals should encounter no issues in Prague.

 Prague’s pride parade started in 2011 and is now one of the largest in Europe.
 It takes place in August – right in the middle of the amazing Czech summer.
-If you miss the parade, not to worry, there are other great LGBT events in Prague throughout the year!
+If you miss the parade, don’t worry, there are other great LGBT events in Prague throughout the year!

 November brings you Mezipatra – a queer film festival screening films with LGBT+ themes.
 If you’re around the city in May, be sure to check out Prague Rainbow Spring.
 This is an international sporting event for LGBT athletes.